 I like to draw everyday objects.
 There are always new shapes to be found.
 I also love drawing plants.
 I really do live up to my name!
 Nature always amazes me – it’s endlessly inspiring.

 What other crafts or making do you do when not drawing or painting?

 I have a huge box of fabrics and thread for sewing projects, with many unfinished projects in the box!
 I love to screen print and I miss my garage in New Zealand where I was able to do it whenever I wanted.
-One of my biggest passions is weaving which up until recently I was teaching at Massey University in Wellington and I also love making origami and collect new papers whenever I go back to Japan.
+One of my biggest passions is weaving.
+Until recently I was teaching at Massey University in Wellington too.
+Plus I love making origami and collect new papers whenever I go back to Japan.

 What’s in your sketchbook at the moment?

 Lots of line drawings of things around my home!
 I find it good practice to draw whatever I see around me.
 Sometimes I can be a bit precious with my sketchbook, so I keep a notebook too so I can be a bit messier.
 I plan to take my sketchbook to the botanical gardens soon to get some fresh inspiration!